The Yield Curve and Predicted GDP Growth, September 2014

 Overview of the Latest Yield Curve Figures

-Despite the flatter slope, predicted future growth showed no appreciable change.
-Projecting forward using past values of the spread and GDP growth suggests that real GDP will grow at about a 1.5 percentage rate over the next year, even with July’s forecast and just up from the 1.4 percent forecast in June.
+The steeper slope did not have an appreciable change on predicted future growth, even using the revised third estimate, which pushed the estimated growth from real GDP in the second quarter up to 4.6 percent from the previous estimate of 4.2 percent (both annualized).
+Projecting forward using past values of the spread and GDP growth suggests that real GDP will grow at about a 1.5 percentage rate over the next year, even with the forecasts from July and August (and just up from the 1.4 percent forecast in June).
 The influence of the past recession continues to push towards relatively low growth rates.
-Although the time horizons do not match exactly, the forecast is slightly more pessimistic than some other predictions, but like them, it does show moderate growth for the year.
+Although the time horizons do not match exactly, the forecast comes in slightly more pessimistic than some other predictions, but like them, it does show moderate growth for the year.

-The flatter slope did increase the probability of a recession, though only slightly.
-Using the yield curve to predict whether or not the economy will be in a recession in the future, we estimate that the expected chance of the economy being in a recession next August at 2.76 percent, up a bit from July’s reading of 2.46 percent and June’s probability of 1.99 percent.
+The steeper slope dropped the probability of a recession below 2 percent.
+Using the yield curve to predict whether or not the economy will be in a recession in the future, we estimate that the expected chance of the economy being in a recession next September at 1.99 percent, down from the August number of 2.76 percent, below July’s 2.46 percent, and returning to the level last seen in June.
 So although our approach is somewhat pessimistic with regard to the level of growth over the next year, it is quite optimistic about the recovery continuing.

 The Yield Curve as a Predictor of Economic Growth